9 Interesting Facts About The Cook Islands

 Cook Islanders Discovered New Zealand

 You might know that Maoris were the original settlers of New Zealand, but did you know that Maoris originate from the Cook Islands?
 In fact, on one bright morning sometime in the 13th or 14th centuries, a wave of large canoes left the island of Rarotonga and sailed into the unknown.
 These brave explorers had no GPS to guide them, only wave and cloud patterns during the day and millions of stars at night.
 They definitely had no answer for the children on board asking “are we there yet?”
-These Maori explorers eventually made it to Aotearoa – the land of the long white cloud – present day New Zealand.
+These Maori explorers eventually made it to Aotearoa – the land of the long white cloud – present-day New Zealand.

 More Islanders Live In New Zealand Than in the Cook Islands

 Perhaps it’s the ability to consecutively drive for more than one hour that draws Cook Islanders to live in New Zealand, but the real reason as to why more Cook Islanders live in New Zealand than in the Cook Islands themselves is likely related to simple economics.
 Unless you’re making serious money off tourism or have an exceptional talent for exporting black pearls, there aren’t a whole lot of career opportunities on the islands.
-In a 2006 New Zealand census, nearly 60,000 respondents identified themselves as being of ethnic Cook Islands Māori descent (compare that with the island-nation’s total population of 18,000).
+In a 2006 New Zealand census, nearly 60,000 respondents identified themselves as being of ethnic Cook Islands Māori descent (compare that with the island nation’s total population of 18,000).
 If you’re a teenager living in the Cook Islands, it is very likely that you’ll be encouraged to pack up at some point, emigrate to New Zealand, and send some money back home whenever you can.

 They Make Incredible Black Pearls

 Ladies, this one is for you.
-By taking advantage of the warm, calm, and pollution-free waters of northern group’s lagoons – the Cook Islands is one of the world’s largest exporters of exquisite black pearls.
+By taking advantage of the warm, calm, and pollution-free waters of the northern group’s lagoons – the Cook Islands is one of the world’s largest exporters of exquisite black pearls.
 If you thought black pearls magically grow inside a shell, think again.
 In a very scientific process, special oysters are inseminated with circular-shaped pieces of shell.
-The oysters’ natural process of “resisting” these foreign objects inside them cause the shells to slowly be layered with, what after a few years, becomes a black pearl!
+The oysters’ natural process of “resisting” these foreign objects inside them causes the shells to slowly be layered with, what after a few years, becomes a black pearl!

 Every Child Learns How to Sing and Dance

-Cook Islanders take their heritage very seriously and that’s why mandatory classes at school teach children the exotic traditional songs and dances.
+Cook Islanders take their heritage very seriously and that’s why mandatory classes at school teach children exotic traditional songs and dances.
 It’s nearly impossible to find a Cook Islander who “got no rhythm”, perhaps the reason why islands are legendary for their spectacular evening shows known locally as “island nights”.
 In a display that wouldn’t shame a Las Vegas production, dozens of dancers dressed in original (albeit minimal) costumes take to the stage and showcase legends from the past through song, dance, and playing with fire!
 Here’s a sneak peek from island night at Te Vara Nui Village.

 Less Than 170,000 People Visit This Paradise